titon/toolkit/docs/en/components/type-ahead.md

 <div class="notice is-info">
-    When using the remote HTTP request approach, we suggest that sorting, matching, and filtering should be done on the remote end, and <code>sorter</code> and <code>matcher</code> be set to <code>false</code> on the front end.
+    When using the remote HTTP request approach, we suggest that sorting, matching, and filtering be done on the remote end, and <code>sorter</code> and <code>matcher</code> be set to <code>false</code> on the front end.
 </div>